MicrosoftDocs/learn/learn-pr/azure/provision-linux-virtual-machine-in-azure/includes/5-provision-linux-virtual-machine-using-bicep.md

 ## Deploy a Linux VM by using Bicep templates

 Working with Bicep involves authoring and deploying templates.
 To simplify and enhance the authoring experience, use Visual Studio Code with the Bicep extension.
 The same extension also supports Bicep-based deployments.
 If you prefer to trigger a deployment from a command line or as part of a scripted task, you can install and use Bicep CLI as a standalone utility or use it directly from within an Azure CLI session.
-Azure CLI will install the Bicep CLI automatically during the first invocation of any az bicep command.
-To perform a manual installation, run az bicep install.
+The Azure CLI will install the Bicep CLI automatically during the first invocation of any `az bicep` command.
+However, to perform a manual installation of BIcep, run `az bicep install`.

 Effectively, the process of provisioning an Azure VM running Linux by using Bicep typically involves the following sequence of high-level steps: